telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_sth_sink.md

             { "offset" : 31, "samples" : 0, "sum" : 0, "sum2" : 0, "min" : Infinity, "max" : -Infinity }
         ]
     }

-NOTES:

-* `mongo` is the MongoDB CLI for querying the data.
-* `sth_` prefix is added by default when no database nor collection prefix is given (see next section for more details).
-* This sink adds the original '/' initial character to the `fiware-servicePath`, which was removed by `NGSIRestHandler`.

 [Top](#top)